KevinJohnsonAbroad/azure-network-protocols/README.md

 <img src="https://i.imgur.com/qCTHzgS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Wireshark, "SSH traffic only" was filtered.
-From Windows 10 VM, “SSH into” Ubuntu Virtual Machine (via its private IP address).
-Using commands such as ls, pwd, etc, type into the linux SSH was used to connect.
-SSH traffic is observed spamming in WireShark.
-The SSH connection can be exited, by typing ‘exit’ and pressing [Enter].
+-In Wireshark, "SSH traffic only" was filtered.
+-From Windows 10 VM, “SSH into” Ubuntu Virtual Machine (via its private IP address) -Using commands such as ls, pwd, etc, type into the linux SSH was used to connect.
+-SSH traffic is observed spamming in WireShark.
+-Exit SSH connection by typing ‘exit’ and pressing [Enter].

 </p>